Our Debt Free Family

 If you’re not into separating your money into envelopes but still want to budget and become more aware of your spending, think about paying in cash.
 After you’ve put money in savings, pay everything else throughout the month in cash.
 Many people who pay in cash tend to better stick to their budget and turn away from unnecessary purchases.
 Paying in cash is a great budgeting approach for many people.

-You can also participate in fun savings challenges like the 52 Week Money Challenge with your change if you pay in cash regularly.
+You can also participate in fun money challenges like the Biweekly 26 Week Money Challenge with your change if you pay in cash regularly.

 Balancing Your Checkbook